-Note that, while Savage et al. compare social bonding effects of these different conditions using a between-participant design, our acoustic analysis proposed here instead compares singing vs. speaking for each individual participant in a within-participant design (i.e., comparing the same person’s singing voice with their speaking voice, following Ozaki et al.’s original acoustic analyses).
+Note that, while Savage et al. compare social bonding effects of these different conditions using a between-participant design, our acoustic analysis proposed here instead compares singing vs. speaking for each individual participant in a within-participant design (i.e., comparing the same person’s singing voice with their speaking voice, following Ozaki et al.'s (2024) original acoustic analyses).

 Audio recordings from all conditions will be made publicly available for analysis/replication.
 Participants will also be monitored by video.
-Video will not be published, but will be used by each local team to ensure experiment instruction compliance and to match singing/speaking recordings for individuals within the group.
+Video will not be published, but will be used to ensure experiment instruction compliance and to match singing/speaking recordings for individuals within the group.